deephacks/vals/readme.md

 * All values are checked for null when constructed/built unless the method is @javax.annotation.Nullable.
 * Properties can define default values by returning them from the method on the interface.
 * @FinalValue interfaces can extend any interface as long as it provide a default implementation.
-* A post construction hook can be defined by @FinalValue interfaces that need to validate/constrain properties further.
+* A post construction hook (called inside the constructor) can be defined by @FinalValue interfaces that need to validate/constrain properties further.

 ### pom.xml